 I spent yesterday in the delightful company of Justin Partyka and two American guests Judith Stark and Donez Xiques.
 We explored the pre-Enclosures landscape of Mellis, Burgate and other parts of the old Redgrave Estate.
-The ghost of Roger Deakin and the spirit of Oliver Rackham were rarely far away.
+The ghosts of Roger Deakin and the spirit of Oliver Rackham were rarely far away, both people who knew the area.
 The rain was also our companion.

 |A hornbeam stool in Burgate Wood, |

 Away from the woods, greens and lanes, however, the usual clayland agri-prairie holds sway, except where old-fashioned mixed farming is practiced.
 A shift in the rural economy in the 1970s destroyed far too many ancient features.
 Pointless agricultural greed became the order of the day, fuelled by EEC subsidies.
 In Mellis, Cowpasture Lane was removed south of the railway; Stonebridge Lane was removed between the Green and Whitmore's Wood.
 In Hinderclay, some 60 acres of the Wood was removed.
 Over half of Redgrave Park was converted into arable.
 Within a few years, many parts of my childhood's landscape became unrecogniseable.
 Local inhabitants were disgusted and inflamed; some, like Roger, took up arms in defence of the vernacular landscape; they battled at planning meetings and founded local protest groups, as at Botesdale.
 They found (in the short term) that they were powerless to do anything but rage in the face of the destruction.
 Roger's experiences here led him to become a founder of Common Ground.
 Writers such as Marion Shoard challenged the regime of rural land ownership ('The Theft of the Countryside'; 1980).

 |Stonebridge Lane 1904 (Ordnance Survey, 6" : 1 mile)|